Lars Nedland

 Lars Are Nedland (born 13 May 1976), known also as Lazare, from Kristiansand, Norway, is the vocalist, drummer, and keyboardist for acclaimed avant-garde black metal band Solefald.
-He is also keyboardist for the heavy metal act Borknagar.
+He is also co-lead vocalist and keyboardist for the heavy metal act Borknagar.
 He composes much of the music and all the arrangements for violin and cello on the Solefald albums, Red for Fire: An Icelandic Odyssey Part 1 and Black For Death: An Icelandic Odyssey Part 2.
 He also has written some lyrics for the band, including the songs "04.34 pm", "Fluorescent", and "White Frost Queen."
 He and vocalist/guitarist/bassist/main lyricist Cornelius Jakhelln started Solefald in August 1995.